 As the old adage goes, "Dress for the job you want, not the job you have."
-Look at business management software in the same light-invest in an ERP for the company you want to grow into, not for the company you are at this very moment.
+Look at business management software in the same light-invest in an ERP for the company you will be a few years from now, not for the company you are at this very moment.